LB presents the Full Story of a football genius best known by the Nickname; ‘Harry Kool‘.

-Reports indicates that as of May, 2017, Harry was currently working on his UEFA Pro Licence coaching qualification and was assisted by Warren Feeney, the former Northern Ireland striker.
+Reports indicate that as of May 2017, Harry was currently working on his UEFA Pro Licence coaching qualification and was assisted by Warren Feeney, the former Northern Ireland striker.

 He received this award after the announcement of his retirement as a player in the year 2016.

-Merely at the young age of 17 years and 7 months he played against Chile and grabbed this honour for himself.
+Merely at the young age of 17 years and 7 months, he played against Chile and grabbed this honour for himself.

 Kewell was the Socceroos’ youngest-ever debutant when he played for Australia in 1996 against Chile at age of 17 years and seven months.

-He came from what many called the Australia’s golden generation rise.
+He came from what many called Australia’s golden generation rise.
 Ideally, Harry Kewell was the leading man of this generation.

 The accolades flowed for the young Australian.
 He was the English PFA‘s young player of the year in 1999-2000 and was named in the PFA’s team of the year.

 Behind the facade of success, Leeds had spent itself into ruin in pursuit of glory.
 Kewell’s exit from the club still remains an open wound in Yorkshire.
-No one had filled his position till date.
+No one had filled his position to date.

 The veteran actress has revealed that in the past, women would blatantly hit on her handsome husband right in front of her, leading to rows between her and Harry’s overenthusiastic admirers.

-Another amazing fact about him is that, he the only second Australian football player to win Man of the Match Award at a World Cup match.
+Another amazing fact about him is that, he the only second Australian football player to win the Man of the Match Award at a World Cup match.

 In a qualifying round while playing against Croatia he scored at the 79th minute equalling the score which was required by Australia to move into the next phase of the tournament.